What is Raynaud's phenomenon?

 Within the workplace, several hazards can cause secondary Raynaud's phenomenon.
-Exposure to vibration from power tools is by far the greatest concern.
-Hand-held power tools such as chain saws, jackhammers and pneumatic rock drillers and chippers can cause "hand-arm vibration syndrome."
+Exposure to vibration from power tools is the greatest concern.
+Hand-held power tools such as chain saws, jackhammers, pneumatic rock drillers and chippers can cause "hand-arm vibration syndrome."
 This disorder is also known as "vibration-induced white finger", "hand-arm vibration syndrome (HAVS)", or "Raynaud's phenomenon of occupational origin."
 Raynaud's phenomenon, however, is only one aspect of the hand-arm vibration syndrome.
 Vibration also damages nerves, muscles, bones and joints of the hand and arm.
 See the OSH Answers document Vibration – Health Effects for more information.

-In early years, before the cancer-causing effects of vinyl chloride were known, workers exposed to high levels of this chemical experienced Raynaud's phenomenon.
-It also caused breakdown of the bones of the fingertips, and other health problems.
+Before the cancer-causing effects of vinyl chloride were known, workers exposed to high levels of this chemical often experienced Raynaud's phenomenon.
+Vinyl chloride also caused breakdown of the bones of the fingertips, and other health problems.
 Raynaud's phenomenon from vinyl chloride is now an unlikely occurrence in Canada since exposure to this chemical is controlled much better than in the past.

 How long does it take for Raynaud's phenomenon to develop?

 The time between first contact with the hazardous condition and the appearance of Raynaud's phenomenon is known as the latent period.
-This varies according to the type of hazard, the amount of exposure and the individual worker.
+This time varies according to the type of hazard, the amount of exposure, and the individual worker.
 Some people are more susceptible than others.

 The latent period for vibration exposure can be as short as one year.
 As a general rule, severe exposure reduces the latent period.
 If the latent period for a group of workers is short, the disorder tends to appear more frequently.
 Also, in individuals with a short latent period, Raynaud's phenomenon tends to progress to advanced stages faster.